Danny’s DNA Discoveries – Callistosporiaceae of the PNW (Tricholomatineae)

 Callistosporium graminicolor WA - Our locally described species was thought to be a synonym, but with ITS DNA almost 10% different, it is indeed a distinct species.
 They say the caps may be smaller (<2cm across), KOH turns red-brown and the spores are larger (6-8x4-5.5u).

 Callistosporium luteo-olivaceum (2 images) © Yi-Min Wang, C. graminicolor (2 images) © Harte Singer

-Pseudolaccaria pachyphylla EU (=P. fellea NY?) - a nondescript little white spored mushroom easily confused with Pseudoomphalina, but bitter tasting.
+Pseudolaccaria pachyphylla EU (=P. fellea NY?) - a quite variable and nondescript hard to identify little white spored mushroom easily confused with Pseudoomphalina, but bitter tasting.
 Possible indented cap that is slightly scurfy with slightly decurrent gills.
 The spores are somewhat amyloid (like Pseudoomphalina) but that can be hard to detect so some sources say amyloid and some say inamyloid.
 Some say that Pseudolaccaria fellea is the same species, but others say maybe not.
 NA sequences are about 2 bp and 2 indels different than EU sequences.
 Furthermore, some say that in NA it doesn't have cheilocystidia nor caulocystidia, but in the EU it does.
 Others, when looking for cystidia in P. pachyphylla say "cystidia absent to abundant" making it unclear if these differences really are consistent, and making it unclear if the species are the same.
 If not, we should be using our local name Pseudolaccaria fellea instead of P. pachyphylla.